AUGUST 2019 - Kingston Police & Neighbourhood Watch Letter - click here

 Concern was expressed about the use by local newsagents of open counter books clearly recording owners’ absences and addresses.
 An online system would be better.In response to a question the police have advised that anyone abroad and seeing a burglary unfold on a smartphone security app would have to contact the police on 999 via someone in the UK.

 PC Stamp outlined the MetTrace project using SmartWater property-marking kits.
 This can reduce the chance of burglary if the property is flagged as using SmartWater and results in 100% conviction rates for those caught with marked property.
 PC Stamp has fought hard to get SmartWater kits for the MCRA residents and hopes that these free kits will be distributed in the near future.
 Each bottle contains a unique forensic signature.
 (Instructions and registration forms will be included with the kits).
+If you would like to register for one of these SmartWater kits please let MCRA know by clicking here.

 In answer to a question about progress on the installation of CCTV cameras at Kingston Hill ends of Warren Road and George Road, PC Stamp and Cllrs.
 Ian George and Rowena Bass have promised to try and exert pressure on RBK, as the installations were promised by Christmas.